Key Stage 4

 ·Magnetism and Electromagnetism

-At KS5 our students are entered for the 2-year AQA A-Level Physics Course.
+At KS5 our students are entered for the 2-year AQA A-Level Physics course.
 We do not offer an AS.
-This course is excellent preparation for any Science, Engineering or Maths based university course.
-It also equips our students with the necessary study skills to go on to read any other challenging, academic course at university e.g. Law.
+This course is excellent preparation for any science, engineering or maths based university course.
+It also equips our students with the necessary study skills to go on to read any other challenging, academic course at university e.g. law, accountancy etc.